Stability and ribbon bases for the rank-selected homology of geometric lattices: Acknowledgments

 \section{Acknowledgments}

-The authors thank Colin Crowley, Scott Neville, Franco Saliola, and Alex Yong for helpful discussions and for assistance with using software to calculate examples and to generate figures involving set-valued tableaux.
+The authors thank Colin Crowley, Shreeya Moghe, Scott Neville, Franco Saliola, and Alex Yong for helpful discussions, for proofreading and feedback, and for assistance with using software to calculate examples and to generate figures involving set-valued tableaux.
 They especially thank Dan Dugger and Vic Reiner for helping them better understand FI-modules, Nick Proudfoot for asking how their ribbon bases relate to the monomial bases for the graded pieces of the Orlik-Solomon algebra, and Ben Elias for asking whether their theory also applies to Specht modules of shapes other than ribbon shapes.

 They are also extremely grateful to ICERM and Brown University for providing a wonderful work environment during the Fall 2025 semester program.